ambr85/crocodile-transcriptome-workflow/README.md

-# 🐊 Crocodile Transcriptome Workflow
-Transcriptomic analysis of *Crocodylus moreletii*.
+# 🐊 RNA-seq analysis workflow for non-lethal scute transcriptomics in *Crocodylus moreletii*

 This repository contains the bioinformatic pipeline used to process and analyze RNA-seq data from *Crocodylus moreletii*, integrating transcriptomics tools for biomarker discovery.